Does it have a free software boot firmware so as to be able to meet the FSF’s “Respects Your Freedom” criteria:

 “However, that does not necessarily mean that the entire project must or will be open source.
 If the creators used third party closed components outside of their control, they are unable – and are therefore not required – to open source those components.
 While it is strongly prefered to use open components when possible, OSHWA recognizes the reality that this is not always po

-Can I port other OS than GNU/Linux?
+Can I port operating systems other than GNU/Linux?

 How can I take part of the project?

 - translation: website localization and social sharing

 - spread idea: publish news in your blog/forum/social, manage our website SEO, manage our official social accounts

 - software work-group: PowerPC GNU/Linux applications optimization (test GNU/linux application packages, give feedback , or fix issues).
 Distro porting (U-boot, etc).
 Push sources to mainstream branches.
 Other OS porting.
 Convert Wii/WiiU, PS3 and Xbox360 emulators to virtualize thanks to the PowerPC CPU.

 - hardware work-group: wish list and suggestions

 - group buying: how to, study other experiences

 - Yes, we have planned to start a crowdfunding campaign before the end of 2016 to design the motherboard and build the prototypes

 - After we have the prototypes , we will launch a group buying campaign